 Missouri – UPDATED

-State guidelines for reopening include recommendation that employers implement basic infection prevention measures like use of protective equipment.
+State guidelines for reopening include recommendations that employers implement basic infection prevention measures like use of protective equipment.

 The phased approach to reopening Montana is no longer in force.
 Residents are encouraged to wear cloth masks or face coverings in public.
 Employers should develop and implement appropriate policies for social distancing and protective equipment, temperature checks and/or symptom screening, sanitation, and use and disinfection of high-traffic areas.